Trump snubs Feinstein, Harris to nominate conservative judges to liberal 9th Circuit

 LIBERAL 9TH CIRCUIT SURPRISES WITH PRO-SECOND AMENDMENT DECISION BLOCKING CALIFORNIA AMMO BAN

 Feinstein and Harris reacted angrily to the news of the latest appointments.
 Feinstein said in a statement that she had been prepared to accept a reported White House proposal of three other judges.
-She said she opposed both Collins and Lee -- who she said he had failed to disclose his “controversial writings” on voting rights and affirmative action.
+She said she opposed both Collins and Lee -- who she said had failed to disclose his “controversial writings” on voting rights and affirmative action.

 “I repeatedly told the White House I wanted to reach an agreement on a package of 9th Circuit nominees, but last night the White House moved forward without consulting me, picking controversial candidates from its initial list and another individual with no judicial experience who had not previously been suggested,” she said in a statement.